 3. Massage Oil before Shampooing

 Castor oil and coconut oils are best for massaging your hair.
 Castor oil encourages hair growth while coconut oil prevents hair damage.
-Mix 3teaspoons of coconut oil with 1teaspoon of castor oil.
+Mix 3 teaspoons of coconut oil with 1teaspoon of castor oil.
 Apply it at night before going to bed.
 Make sure the ends of your hair are getting enough oil.
 Generally, people have rough hair and straw-like edges after hair coloring.
 Moisturizing the edges of hair properly with these two oils will enable you to maintain their shine and softness for a long.
 Go for a hot oil treatment 2-3 times a week.

 Warm the oils slightly before applying.
 This hot oil treatment works great for dyed hair.
 Dyed hair oftentimes, has split ends, lost shine, brittle, and frizzy.
 You can overcome all of these hair-related issues with hot-oil treatment.

 4. Never Skip Conditioning

 Your colored hair needs Lots… and Lots… of moisture.
 And, for that, conditioning is a must.
 Deep conditioning minimizes frizz and keeps your hair moisturized for days.
 You will be able to increase elasticity and improve the hair texture if you deep-condition your hair twice a week.

 This is another important step for those looking for how to protect color-treated hair.
 Apply conditioner every time you shampoo your hair.
 Conditioners seal the cuticles and lock in moisture.